wso2/docs-is/en/docs/sdks/start-integrating-apps/integrate-a-js-app.md

 6. Click **Add** to complete the configuration.

     !!! note
-        Make a note of the **OAuth Client Key** and **OAuth Client Secret** that appear, as it will be used to configure the sample application.
+        Make a note of the **OAuth Client Key** and **OAuth Client Secret** that appear, as they will be used to configure the sample application.

 ## Download the sample
 Download the latest release of the [sample JavaScript application](https://github.com/asgardeo/asgardeo-auth-spa-sdk/releases/latest/download/asgardeo-html-js-app.zip).